icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 the principles are used in several particle optical imaging and sizing devices currently available.
-Factors now available such as laser light for illumination and automated computer analysis of the images have alleviated some of the challenges to this method.
+Factors now available such as laser light for illumination and automated computer analysis of the images have alleviated some challenges to this method.

-##Conclusions
+## Conclusions

 >A review of the present status of research on the meteorological factors conducive to aircraft icing reveals two outstanding needs: